-Historical Structure Rehabilitation Credit. -- Mississippi Code of 1972, Section 27-7-22.31
+Historical Structure Rehabilitation Credit - Mississippi Code of 1972 (Supp.), § 27-7-22.31.

-An income tax credit is allowed for certain costs and expenses in rehabilitating eligible property certified as historic structure or structure in a certified historic district.
-The income tax credit is equal to twenty-five percent (25%) of the total costs and expenses of rehabilitation incurred after January 1, 2006, which shall include, but not be limited to, qualified rehabilitation expenditures.
-If the amount of the tax credit exceeds the total state income tax liability for the year in which the rehabilitated property is placed in service, then amount that exceeds the total state income tax liability may be carried forward for then (10) succeeding tax years.
+An income tax credit is allowed for certain costs and expenses in rehabilitating eligible property certified as historic structure or structure in a certified historic district that has been determined eligible for the National Register of Historic Places by the Secretary of the United States Department of the Interior and will be listed within thirty (30) months of claiming the credit authorized by this section.
+The income tax credit is equal to twenty-five percent (25%) of the total costs and expenses of rehabilitation incurred after January 1, 2006, which shall include, but not be limited to, qualified rehabilitation expenditures as defined under § 47(c)(2)(A) of the IRC.
+If the amount of the tax credit exceeds the total state income tax liability for the year in which the rehabilitated property is placed in service, the amount that exceeds the total state income tax liability may be carried forward for ten (10) succeeding tax years.
+If the amount of the tax credit established by this section exceeds \$250,000, the taxpayer may elect to claim a refund in the amount of seventy-five percent (75%) of the excess credit in lieu of the ten-year carry forward.
+The election must be made in the year in which the rehabilitated property is placed in service.
+Refunds will be paid in equal installments over a two-year period and shall be made from current collections.